evilkiwi/devon/docs/content/configuration.md

 Devon provided two main config definitions: **top-level** (`.devon.ts`) and **service-level** (`service/.devconfig.ts`).

-Both of these definitions have full TypeScript coverage and can be imported from `@evilkiwi/devon`.
+Both of these definitions have full TypeScript coverage and can be imported from the `@evilkiwi/devon` dependency.

 You can check out the [TypeScript interfaces](https://github.com/evilkiwi/devon/blob/master/src/types/definition.ts) (`DefinitionFile` & `ServiceConfig`) in your IDE or via GitHub.